 The Honors College offers undergraduates many opportunities and privileges.
-Mass Communication Honors student, Savannah Wingo, writes about her favorite things about being in Honors including; the small sizes and the opportunity to take one-of-a-kind classes with creative courses that substitute for generic courses.
+Mass Communication honors student, Savannah Wingo, writes about her favorite things about being in Honors including; the small sizes and the opportunity to take one-of-a-kind classes with creative courses that substitute for core courses.

 From The Texas State University Blog: Stephanie Daul, a junior at Texas State University double-majoring in accounting and finance, was awarded the 2012 Jo Anne J. Trow National Undergraduate Scholarship this past summer.
 The highly prestigious scholarship is awarded to only 35 undergraduates across the United States.

 Daul received the $2,000 award through her membership in the Alpha Lambda Delta (ALD) Honor Society, which she has belonged to since her freshman year.
 Daul qualified for her scholarship due to her 4.0 GPA, involvement on campus and recommendations from well-acquainted professors.
 Diann A. McCabe, director of academic development in the Honors College, says Daul “demonstrates the kind of academic depth and leadership potential that we hope to see in all Texas State students.”

 For full article, visit the Texas State University Blog website.

 Dean Dr. Heather Galloway interviewed by News Reporter Nicole Barrios in August for campus paper, The University Star.
 Below is the full-text from that interview.